Apple Extended Keyboard II Overlay Generator

 Both the Generator and its EPS output will use Univers Condensed Oblique if you have it; if you don't, they will try Univers Light Condensed Oblique; if you don't have that, they will fall back on Arial Narrow Italic, which is close enough to Univers at a glance.

-However, you may not need to buy the font to get Univers in your output.
-For me, in both Mac OS X 10.4.10 and 10.5.2, the labels were set in Univers even though I don't have that font.
-Even locate Univers doesn't find the font anywhere on my system, yet the output is definitely Univers.
-(The app itself does fall back on Arial, even on my system.
-Only the output—whether EPS, PDF, or printed—receives this benefit.)
+However, you may not need to buy the actual Univers font.
+As of both Mac OS X 10.4.10 and 10.5.2, the Quartz PostScript renderer substitutes Helvetica if you don't have Univers.
+The result looks good enough that I can't tell the difference at a glance.
+(The app itself does fall back on Arial.
+Only the output—whether EPS, PDF, or printed—receives this substitution.)

 Note that the EPS file does its font checks when you render it, so you can save the EPS file on a machine that doesn't have Univers, then bring it to a machine that does, and it will (definitely) use Univers on that machine.
 (Hooray PostScript!)
 PDF files are static, so if you save as PDF, the font choice in that file is frozen, and won't change from one machine to another.